harryho/vue-crm/README.md

 *  6 Dec 2018 - Create an archived branch json-server

     This branch was the master which used Json-Server as fake API.
 Considering the hiccup of setting Json-Server up and maintenance, it will be replaced by fake service ( Readonly fake API).
-You still can find clone this branch by branch name __json-server__, but it will be no longer updated.
+You still can find and clone this branch with the name __json-server__, but it is no longer updated.
 It is an archived branch.

 *  27 May 2018 - Rebase demo branch to master